duracelltomi/gtm4wp/readme.txt

 After recent events, the code of the plugin has been checked line by line to see where additional security checks can be added.
 The code has been formatted to better support readability for other programmers.

+Deprecated:
+* gtm4wp_get_the_gtm_tag hook and the corresponding GTM4WP_WPFILTER_GETTHEGTMTAG PHP constant.
+* gtm4wp_add_global_vars hook and the corresponding GTM4WP_WPFILTER_ADDGLOBALVARS PHP constant.
+Use gtm4wp_add_global_vars_array / GTM4WP_WPFILTER_ADDGLOBALVARS_ARRAY instead.

 Upcoming version will come with important changes:
-* Minimum PHP version will be raised to 7.4
+* Minimum PHP version will be raised to 7.4: this will allow me to add even more safety measures
-* Minimum supported WooCommerce version will be raised to WooCommerce 5.0
+* Minimum supported WooCommerce version will be raised to WooCommerce 5.0: with this I can remove some very old compatibility code
-* Deprecated features will be removed:
+* Deprecated features will be removed (aims to simplify code for better maintenance):
   * Do not track flag of the browser added into data layer
   * Legacy version of WooCommerce dynamic remarketing (using ecomm_ parameters)